-Since 1966 Fulham Good Neighbours has supported older and disabled people in their homes and gardens, in the community and at our community centre, and now online.
-We support almost 500 older and disabled people a year, supported by over 100 local volunteers.
+Since 1966 Fulham Good Neighbours has supported older and disabled people in their homes, gardens, community, community centre, and online.
+We support almost 500 older people and those with disabilities, supported by over 100 local volunteers.

 All of our projects are provided to beneficiaries for FREE.
 These include,